Rezovo

-Rezovo (Резово, [ˈrɛzovo]) is a village and seaside resort in southeastern Bulgaria, part of Tsarevo Municipality, Burgas Province, in the coastal Strandzha geographical region.
+Rezovo (Резово, [ˈrɛzovo]) is a village and seaside resort in far southeastern Bulgaria, part of Tsarevo Municipality, Burgas Province, in the coastal Strandzha geographical region.
+It is situated on the Bulgaria–Turkey border.

 Geography

 The village is in Strandzha Nature Park.
 Lying at the mouth of the Rezovo River in the Black Sea, Rezovo is the southernmost point of the Bulgarian Black Sea Coast and the southeasternmost inhabited place in Bulgaria and the European Union mainland.
 The village is 11 kilometres south of Sinemorets, 17 km from Ahtopol and 36 km from Lozenets.
 As the Rezovo River constitutes the border between Bulgaria and the European part of Turkey, Rezovo directly overlooks the Turkish bank of the river and the Turkish village of Beğendik, in Demirköy district, Kırklareli Province.
 Rezovo is the most southeastern point of the continental EU.

 History

 Researchers have attempted to link the village's name to that of Rhesus of Thrace, a Thracian king of the Iliad, and although the existence of an ancient settlement at the place of the modern village has been proven (with the oldest artifacts dating to the 4th century BC), it is hard to establish any connection with Rhesus' personality.
 In ancient times, the area was subject to large-scale metallurgical activity, with the largest ancient deposit of slag in Bulgaria.
 It is believed that the medieval fortress of Castrition lay on Cape Kastrich north of modern Rezovo.

 Today's village was first mentioned in Ottoman registers as Rezvi, a village of 41 Christian families.
 In the 18th century, it was noted as Büyük Rezve ("Big Rezve") and marked as a sea port on Ottoman maps.
 According to Austrian Wenzel von Brognard and other 18th-century western travellers, the river mouth at that place had a good wharf suitable as a storm and winter shelter.
 Rezovo has changed its location slightly several times: its oldest known location is the same as today's, at the coast.
 However, the locals were forced to move inland because of persistent raids by Caucasian Laz pirates, settling during the 19th century in the Kladarsko Bardo area 10 kilometres to the west, also along the Rezovo River.
 By 1900, that "Old Rezovo" had 70–80 houses and an Eastern Orthodox church of Saint Elijah the Forerunner.
 The seaside land was not completely abandoned, as it was used as a pasture because of the favourable climate.